 Investing In This Model

-This model has high turnover.
-This is not unusual in rule based models that depend on data to keep positions aligned with strategy.
+This model has a high turnover.
+This is not unusual in rule-based models that depend on data to keep positions aligned with strategy.
 Due to the turnover, commissions could play a major factor in the returns.